 - Loss of enjoyment of life

 The damages in your dog bite injury claim must be supported by the evidence.
 An experienced lawyer can assess the evidence in your case and seek the compensation you and your family deserve.

-How Long Does It Take to Settle a Dog Bite Lawsuit?
+How Long Will It Take to Settle My Lawsuit?

 First, it is important to know that you may not need to file a lawsuit in order to recover compensation for a dog bite injury.
 In fact, many dog bite claims settle without having to go to trial.

 Homeowners and renters insurance generally covers the losses from dog bite injuries caused by an insured’s pet.
 Therefore, you will likely be filing a claim with the insurance company, rather than suing the owner of the dog directly.

 The length of time it takes to settle a dog bite claim will depend on a variety of circumstances, including the damages you are seeking and the insurance carrier’s willingness to offer a fair settlement.
 Having an experienced lawyer represent you in settlement negotiations with the insurance company is advantageous, potentially resulting in a more timely resolution of your claim as well as a more favorable settlement.

 However, each case is different.
 Some dog bite claims may take months to settle, while a case that goes to court can take a year or more to reach its conclusion.